Information for students from Iran

 Here’s our guide to studying at Goldsmiths for students from Iran.
 You'll be able to find everything from completing your application to adjusting to life in the UK.
-We currently have 18 Iranian students at Goldsmiths.

 English language requirements